sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

 Getting started with your first Liferay application takes only minutes.
 We'll guide you through the step-by-step process of creating your project and deploying your application to Liferay.
 Before you know it, you'll have your application deployed alongside of the applications that come with Liferay.

-Your first application is simple: you'll build a guestbook application that looks like this: (screenshot not yet taken)
+Your first application is simple: you'll build a guestbook application that looks like this:

 ![Figure x: You'll create this simple application.](../../images/first-guestbook-portlet.png)